Smartling/ios-lqa-sdk/README.md

 * SLLoggingInfo
 * SLLoggingDebug

-### SLMode
-* SLDisabled (default) - The SDK doesn't affect the app whatsoever
-* SLOTAServing - Published strings are served to the user in his language and displayed in the app
-* SLInAppReview - Members of your team can log in to edit strings and review them in context inside the app
-* SLContextCapture - Lets the user create screenshots interactively when running the app

-### SLOTAKey
-Your project's AES key for OTA updates (required for OTA Serving mode)

-### SLAPIUserId, SLAPIUserSecret
-Smartling API v2 user ID and secret.
-Required options for Context Capture mode, and for OTA Serving mode if the `getProjectLocalesWithCompletion:` method is used.

-### SLForceLocale
-Set this option to a locale ID in OTA Serving mode to ignore automatic locale detection and force an arbitrary locale.

-### SLAllowLocaleChange
-Set this option to `@YES` in OTA Serving mode if your app allows the user to change the locale from within the app.
-Failing to set this option and calling the `setLocaleWithId:andCompletion:` method will result in inconsistent UI language.

 # Locale change at runtime

-If you want your users to be able to change their locale from within the app, Smartling helps you achieve this goal very easily.
+In OTA serving mode, if you want your users to be able to change their locale from within the app, Smartling helps you achieve this goal very easily.

+- Generate an API v2 token from the Smartling dashboard.
+Pass the user ID and secret using the Smartling start options `SLAPIUserId` and `SLAPIUserSecret`.
-- First, you will need to set the `SLAllowLocaleChange` option to `@YES`.
+- Set the `SLAllowLocaleChange` option to `@YES`.
 Optionally, you can use the `SLForceLocale` to force a locale on startup, if you're saving the user's choice for example.
 If you don't set this option, the device locale will be used.
 - To show the user a list of available locales, Smartling lets you request the list of locales available to your app project.
 Call the method `[Smartling getProjectLocalesWithCompletion:^(NSArray *locales, NSError *error){...}]`, and the completion block will give you an array of locales including the locale name and locale ID.
 - When the user has selected a locale, you can set it using the method `[Smartling setLocaleWithId:<NSString *localeId> andCompletion:^(BOOL success){...}]`.
 The completion block will be called once the UI is entirely updated with texts from the selected locale.